 Developing a website is never quite done.
-Yes, you’ll build a WordPress website with a great design, you can insert some content, a few pages, main menu, graphics, links, until it really good.
+Yes, you’ll build a WordPress website with a great design, you can insert some content, a few pages, the main menu, graphics, and links, until it is really good.

 But believe it when we say that you don’t want a good website, you want a remarkable WordPress website.
 In WordPress development, there’s always room for more.

 Each of the elements of your website can have a serious effect on your conversion rate.
 This is why you must test each element after you’ve developed your WordPress site.

 For that reason, in this article, we’re going to discuss the benefits of A/B testing for WordPress, and how it can help you increase the conversion rates of your WordPress website.

 A/B testing or split testing is the comparison of two separate website versions and assessing which one performs better in order to gather insights that can be used for conversion rate optimization.

 From a complexity standpoint, there are three types of A/B testing: